 1. The Indecisive

 It is well-agreed upon that the key to surviving disaster is to Get Out of Dodge ASAP.
 The longer you wait to leave, the slimmer your chances are of survival.
-That’s why we pack Bug Out Bags and run emergency drills.
+That’s why we pack Bug Out Bags (see here for a bug out bag checklist) and run emergency drills.

 Yet, the decision to leave isn’t an easy one.
 No one wants to feel like they are overreacting.
 Emotions can get the better of us and we make bad decisions in the face of danger.